 Section 10.854(1)(e)4, Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
-Our Finding 2017-001 is included in the accompanying Schedule of Findings.
+In connection with our audit, we did not have any such findings.